Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 Conta moved forward silently, placing a hand on the girl’s arm.
 When the girl turned her head in Conta’s direction, Conta lifted the girl’s hand onto her own arm.

 “Which one were you again?” the girl asked.
 “Your name?”

 Conta opened her mouth and paused before she answered, “Conta.”

 “Can you take me to the dining room, Conta?” the girl asked.

-“Captain,” Morandi sighed in exasperation from across from her, “please try to be more tactful.
+“Captain.”
+Morandi sighed in exasperation.
+“Please try to be more tactful.
 Every time I think you improve, you take a step backwards.”